norquip/RAG-PDF-Chatbot-LangChain-Llama3/README.md

 👉 [Gradio-Hugging](https://huggingface.co/spaces/norquip/my_pdf_chatbot)

-⚠️ Note
-This demo is hosted on Hugging Face Spaces (free tier).
+⚠️ Note: This demo is hosted on Hugging Face Spaces (free tier).
 If the app is inactive, it may take a few seconds to restart.

 ---

 ## 📌 Notes